 Having a dog, cat, or other animal in your life can be rewarding for a variety of reasons.
 However, the benefits gained can be even more significant for your aging loved one.
-The staff at Anchorage Home Care Assistance wants to share the emotional, physical, and mental benefits pet therapy can offer the elderly.
+The staff at Home Care Assistance, a leading provider of home care Anchorage families can trust, wants to share the emotional, physical, and mental benefits pet therapy can offer the elderly.

 Emotional disorders such as depression are common in the elderly.
 Recent studies have revealed over 50 percent of all seniors over the age of 65 will experience depression or a major depressive disorder.
 When interacting with therapy animals, your loved one’s body will release a variety of important endorphins like oxytocin that can actually combat these emotional disorders.